 Further down the page, I have also presented this information in a table (sortable by columns) if you want to shift things around and compare the data better.

-From your perspective as a buyer, you will need to firstly figure out how large your outdoor movie screen is going to be.
+From your perspective as a buyer, you will need to first figure out how large your outdoor movie screen is going to be.
 If you’ve already got it and you can measure it, then do that, and it’s then possible for you to use the data above to understand how many lumens for an outdoor projector you will need – and therefore what spec you need to purchase.

-If you already have an outdoor projector, and know the lumen-rating, then it will also help you in deciding how large you can go with your screen.
+If you already have an outdoor projector and know the lumen rating, then it will also help you in deciding how large you can go with your screen.

 Why Buy a Higher Lumen Rating Projector?